Did you know Sickle Cell Disease is the most common hereditary disorder in the United States?

 Brianna was diagnosed with Sickle Cell Disease at birth.
 She has received multiple blood transfusions as part of her treatment until she underwent surgery to remove her spleen.
 Brianna has not needed blood transfusions since her surgery, but may require blood transfusions in the future.
 Because of blood donors, Brianna is thriving today.

 The majority of people living with Sickle Cell Disorder are of African descent.
 And one in three Black donors is a match for a sickle cell patient who may require blood.
 San Diego Blood Bank urges the African American community to consider becoming blood donors.
-These donations directly impact local families, neighbors, and friends with sickle cell disease.
-Regular blood transfusions and blood exchanges help sickle cell patients manage widespread pain and provide vital treatments for a healthier and happier life.
+Blood donors of African American ancestry are an important source of blood for patients living with sickle cell disease.
+Blood from donors—who share a recipient’s blood type AND ethnic origin —provide the very best care for patients like Brianna and Selina.

 Be a beacon of hope for patients battling sickle cell by donating blood in September for Sickle Cell Awareness Month, on June 19 for World Sickle Cell Day, and whenever you are eligible to donate.
 Patients like Selina and Brianna are grateful for blood donors who make time to give the gift of life.